ahabugs/firstrowcode/README.md

 1.Activity launch mode and life cycle

   2_4_4_ActivityLifeCycleTest
   2_5_LaunchMode_Test

-2. Practice Activity
+2.Practice Activity
   2_6_Skills

+3.UI
-3. UI widget about ImageView,AlerDialog,ProgressDialog and etc.
+  1)widget about ImageView,AlerDialog,ProgressDialog and etc.
     3_2_UIWidgetTest
-4. LinearLayout RelativeLayout, FrameLayout and PercentFrameLayout Practice 3_3UILayout
+  2)LinearLayout RelativeLayout, FrameLayout and PercentFrameLayout Practice 3_3UILayout
-5.Show how to customize a view control 3_4_UICustomViews
+  3)Show how to customize a view control 3_4_UICustomViews
-6. how to use ListView
+  4)how to use ListView
   3_5ListViewTest
 7. A practice integrated with RecycleView, Nine-Patch 3_7UIBestPractice